AT A GLANCE

 UNPASTURISED MILK OR FOODS MADE OUT OF IT

 Unpasteurised drinking milk and cheeses should be avoided during pregnancy as there is a small risk of food poisoning from these type of products.
-Raw milk products could carry a bug called listeria which in could make you feel unwell.
+Raw milk products could carry a bug called listeria which could make you feel unwell.

 UNPASTEURISED CHEESES INCLUDE: